XITRIX/Moonlight-Switch/README.md

 While touching screen ZR and ZL buttons will work like left and right mouse buttons.

-Also While touching screen L and R sticks will work like scrolling wheel.
+Also while touching screen L and R sticks will work like scrolling wheel.

 USB mouse working as well.